 Exercise can help keep blood sugar under control.
 It can also lower the risk of other health problems like heart disease.
 But there are some safety steps to keep in mind.

 A balance of eating, exercise, and insulin can help keep type 1 diabetes in balance.

 But, your body does not produce insulin if you have type 1 diabetes.
 You must take over as the regulator of blood sugar.
 This is an important job, as both high and low blood sugar levels can have serious health consequences.

 In type 2 diabetes, your body produces insulin, but your body either cannot use it properly or does not make enough.
 People who manage type 2 diabetes with meal planning and exercise usually do not have problems with hypoglycemia.
 But if you use insulin injections or take some types of oral medications, you may be at risk for exercise-induced hypoglycemia.

-To protect your feet, check for blisters or other changes after every workout.
-Buy footwear that is appropriate for the sport and that fit well to your feet.
-Wear clean, smooth-fitting socks that are made with synthetic fibers.
+Take good care of your feet.
+Check for blisters or other changes after every workout.
+Buy footwear that is suited for your sport and that fits you well.
+Wear clean, smooth-fitting socks.
+Choose synthetic fibers over cotton.